Clean Air Assistance Project

 Topics

 Many businesses use outdated equipment that causes high levels of air pollution.
-Environmental Initiative, the Environmental Justice Coordinating Council, and our partners connect small business owners with the resources and funding they need to replace equipment and reduce their emissions.
+Environmental Initiative connects small business owners with the resources and funding they need to replace equipment and reduce their emissions.

 We connect small businesses to information, technical assistance, and grant resources for: